Peoria Birth Injury Lawyer Near You

 Do birth injury cases always go to trial?

-No. Many cases settle through negotiation or mediation once the medical experts have been heard and the lifetime needs are clearly documented.
-Some cases do go to trial, especially when liability is denied or the defense will not agree to a fair amount.
-We prepare every case as if it may be tried so that you are ready for either path.
+No. Many cases settle through negotiation or mediation.
+This happens once the medical experts have been heard.
+It happens once the lifetime needs are clearly documented.
+Some cases do go to trial.
+This is especially true when liability is denied.
+It is also true when the defense will not agree to a fair amount.
+We prepare every case as if it may be tried.
+That way you are ready for either path.

 How much does it cost to hire Parker & Parker for a birth injury case?

 We handle birth injury cases on a contingency fee.
-That means you do not pay an hourly rate, and there is no fee up front.
+That means you do not pay an hourly rate.
+There is no fee up front.
 Our fee is a percentage of what we recover for your family, plus reimbursement of case costs.
 We explain that percentage clearly before you sign anything.
 If there is no recovery, you do not owe an attorney fee.

 Talk With a Peoria Birth Injury Lawyer at Parker & Parker

-You do not have to face a complex birth injury case alone or guess about your child’s rights.
-A Peoria birth injury lawyer at Parker & Parker Attorneys at Law can review what happened, explain your options, and help your family pursue the resources needed for your child’s future.
+You do not have to face a complex birth injury case alone.
+You do not have to guess about your child’s rights.
+A Peoria birth injury lawyer at Parker & Parker Attorneys at Law can review what happened.
+We explain your options.
+We help your family pursue the resources needed for your child’s future.